denilsonsa/udev-joystick-blacklist/README.md

 ### Learning more about udev rules

 * Documentation: <http://www.freedesktop.org/software/systemd/man/udev.html> (and also the manpages installed on your system).
-* Monitoring and debugging kernel and udev events: `udevadm monitor -p`
 * Debugging udev rules: <http://www.jpichon.net/blog/2011/12/debugging-udev-rules/>.
 * Nice (but outdated) udev tutorial: <http://www.reactivated.net/writing_udev_rules.html>.

+## Troubleshooting

+Look at the generated `/dev` files: `ls -l /dev/input/`

+Unplug and plug your USB device while monitoring for kernel and udev events: `udevadm monitor -p`

+Look for other udev rules that may interact with the same device: `grep -i '\bjs\b\|joystick' /lib/udev/rules.d/* /etc/udev/rules.d/*`

 ## Testing joystick detection